-Born in Manhattan, Dena graduated from Pace University with BBA in education.
-Dena taught High School in New York, was an editor for Harcourt Brace Jovanovich Publishing Company, and personnel manager for E.J.
-Korvettes, a national department stores chain, before becoming a professional artist.
+Born, raised and educated in Manhattan, Dena graduated from Pace University with a degree in business education.
+Before becoming a professional artist, she taught High School in New York, was an editor for a large textbook publishing company, and personnel manager for a national department stores chain.